Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Introduction

 To facilitate comparisons with model predictions, statistical measurements of the galaxy population, such as the stellar mass function and correlation function, are useful only when the samples used for the measurements are well defined.
 However, owing to observational limitations, real samples usually contain complex selection effects which make them incomplete in sampling the galaxy population we are interested in.
-Such incompleteness is particularly important for galaxies at high redshift \citep[][]{Ilbert2005,Pozzetti2010} where observational limitations are severer than galaxies in the low-$z$ universe.
-High-$z$ samples are usually not completely magnitude-limited, but selected using a combination of magnitude and color criteria \citep[][]{Lilly2009}.
-In addition, the redshift sampling is also incomplete because of limits on spectroscopic targets, the limited number of fibers, fiber collisions in dense regions, and the lack of strong spectral lines of individual galaxies to estimate the redshift reliably.
+Such incompleteness is particularly important for galaxies at high redshift \citep[][]{Ilbert2005,Pozzetti2010} where observational limitations are severer than in the low-$z$ universe.
+Generally there are three incompleteness effects that have to be carefully taken into account.
+The first one, referred to as the {\em sampling rate effect} in the following, is that only a fraction of galaxy targets selected from the parent photometric sample can be included in the final spectroscopic sample, .
+This effect is contributed by the incomplete sampling of galaxy targets selected for observations and the imperfect redshift determination of a target galaxy.
 For example, the overall redshift sampling rate is only about $55\%$ for the zCOSMOS-bright survey \citep{Knobel2012} and about $50-70\%$ for the forthcoming Prime Focus Spectrograph galaxy evolution survey \citep[PFS,][]{Takada2014}, much lower than the sampling rate of nearly $100\%$ for the low-$z$ surveys such as SDSS \citep{York-00}.
-The sampling rates in general are not even uniform across the sky \citep[][]{Torre2011} and may depend on intrinsic properties of galaxies \citep[][]{Zucca2009}.
-The observed samples are thus a biased sampling of the underlying galaxy population whose statistical properties are subjects of our interest.
-Clearly, the effects of such bias need to be corrected.
+The sampling rates in general are not uniform across the sky \citep[][]{Torre2011} and may depend on intrinsic properties of galaxies \citep[][]{Zucca2009}.
+The second is the {\em fiber collision effect} (or {\em slit collision effect} in slit mask spectroscopy), which prevents a close pair of galaxies from being observed simultaneously, and so can bias measurements of clustering on small scales \citep[][]{Hawkins2003,Li-06a}.
+The last effect is caused by flux selection criteria of the galaxy sample, which may bias against low-mass red galaxies because of their low flux in the observing band \citep[][]{Meneux2008,Meneux2009,Marulli2013}.
+This effect is referred to as the {\em flux limit effect} in the following.
+Observed samples are thus a biased sampling of the underlying galaxy population whose statistical properties are subjects of our interest.
+Clearly, effects of such bias need to be corrected.
 In practice, almost all high-$z$ spectroscopic surveys are based on deep photometric surveys with multi-waveband data \citep[][]{Laigle2016,Aihara2018} that can be used not only to obtain photometric redshift but also to estimate color, luminosity and stellar mass of individual galaxies \citep[][]{Muzzin2013,Laigle2016}.
 This information can be combined with the spectroscopic data to provide a more faithful representation of the targeted galaxy population.